daniel-shuy/sbt-release-mdoc/docs/README.md

 ## Notes

+- This project now uses itself to generate this `README`!

 ### Custom Release Process

 If you need to customize `sbt-release`'s `releaseProcess`, use `ReleasePlugin.autoImport.releaseStepInputTask(MdocPlugin.autoImport.mdoc)` and `ReleaseMdocStateTransformations.commitMdoc` to add the `ReleaseStep`s to your build.